-The truth is you can get more than enough fiber on keto if you know how and where to get them.
+However, the truth is you can get more than enough fiber on keto if you know how and where to get it from.

-In this article, we will show you a list of best low carb foods that also have high amount of fiber.
+In this article, we will show you a list of the best low carb foods that also have high amounts of fiber.

 What is Dietary Fiber?

 Dietary fiber is a type of carb that we don’t digest, and it passes through our intestines.
 In addition to that, some types of fiber feed the beneficial bacteria in our gut, which makes them prebiotics (not to be confused with probiotics, which is the bacteria itself) (1).

 Because of the fact that we don’t actually digest most fiber, it helps us with digestion and gut health; soluble fiber (the type of fiber that dissolves in water to form a gel-like substance) is especially beneficial for preventing constipation.

 Fiber will help you feel fuller for longer periods of time and will also keep blood sugar levels in check.
 Keto is already very beneficial for both of these things, so making sure your fiber intake stays adequate can help even more.

 Additionally, fiber can lower blood pressure and LDL (the “bad”) cholesterol levels, thus helping keep cardiovascular disease at bay (2).